Çanakkale Archaeological Museum

-Çanakkale Archaeological Museum (Çanakkele Arkeoloji Müzesi) was a museum in Çanakkale, Turkey.
+Çanakkale Archaeological Museum (Çanakkale Arkeoloji Müzesi) was a museum in Çanakkale, Turkey.
 Its contents have been moved to the 2018-established Troy Museum (Troya Müzesi or Truva Müzesi), close to the excavation site of the ancient Greek city of Troy.
 The museum site is now home to the Mehmet Akif Ersoy Provincial Public Library.

 Çanakkale was situated on the Anatolian side of the Dardanelles Strait.
 It is close to famous Troy of the antiquity.
 The Dardanelles campaign of World War I is known as Çanakkale Savaşı in Turkish.